Remote Work Productivity Research: OECD + Mixed Evidence

 Job type as the primary variable

 The job-type factor shows sharply in contrasting studies.
-While IT coordination roles lost roughly 20% productivity, the Bloom et al. 2015 call-center experiment found a 13% productivity increase for workers in independent-track roles with limited synchronous collaboration.
-Independent roles with clear output metrics gain; roles requiring real-time coordination lose [8].
+While IT coordination roles lost roughly 20% productivity [2], the Bloom et al. 2015 call-center experiment found a 13% productivity increase for these scripted, independent-output workers with limited synchronous collaboration [8].
+Independent roles with clear output metrics gain.
+Roles requiring real-time coordination lose.

 How seniority affects remote productivity outcomes